How to Install OpenJDK 8 on Ubuntu (26.04, 24.04, 22.04)

 Conclusion

 You now have OpenJDK 8 installed on Ubuntu and configured as your Java runtime.
-With the update-alternatives system, you can easily switch between multiple Java versions as needed for different projects.
-For Java development workflows, consider installing Apache Maven as a build tool, or explore OpenJDK 11 or OpenJDK 17 if your projects can migrate to a more recent LTS release.
+With the update-alternatives system, you can switch between multiple Java versions as needed for different projects.
+For Java development workflows, consider installing Apache Maven as a build tool.
+If your projects can migrate to a more recent LTS release, explore OpenJDK 17 for broad framework compatibility or OpenJDK 21 for virtual threads and modern language features.

 Leave a Comment